Thoron86/AI-Spielplatz/README.md

 - **Visual Computing** - Learn how to detect objects.
 - **Model Training** - Learn how to train a model for your use case.

-## 🔥 Check our Warming-Up material!
-Where you can find some exciting sources of inspiration and get an idea of the style of the workshop, before entering the Basics 📚 [link to those folders, containing ideally a single colab notebook or similar resource with a balanced but not overwhelming variety of examples].

 ## 📍 The Venue

 The AI-Playground will be held at **ScaDS.AI**, the AI research center of **Universität Leipzig**.
 The room for the workshop is still being decided, and we will provide more details soon.